tocttou/tocttou.github.io/_posts/2016-02-28-first-lecture-delivered.md

 The variant of choice here was python3.
 An important topic of handling exceptions was left because of the time constraint I had while preparing the slides.
 I _might_ add those portions in the coming days.
 The lecture was followed by two assignments.
 Here are the slides:

-<div style="text-align: center;"><iframe src="//slides.com/ashishchaudhary/deck/embed" width="676" height="493" scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>
+<div style="text-align: center;"><iframe src="assets/slides-deck.html" width="676" height="493" scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>

-Uggghhh... the slides.com iframe doesn't work with this site because it's not on https.
+Uggghhh... the slides.com iframe makes this page give a mixed content error because it is on http.
 So I have embeded the exported html file (had to manually change http resources to https).
 [Here is the link on slides.com](https://slides.com/ashishchaudhary/deck/).

 **Edit:** This post was written on 29th February 2016 at ~ 5:00 AM IST.
 The post worked great locally with jekyll 3.1.2 but didn't show up on gh-pages after I pushed it to github.
 I faced a similar problem once when certain content that I was trying to load was on http so it didn't work.
 But that didn't make the build fail.
 Now the build is apparently failing but I am not getting any warning mail from github.
 Here is what I tried: